Skip to Main Content

 Find Books in Other Libraries

 WorldCat allows you to search for a primary resource beyond FSU and the Minuteman Library Network.
 For items that are available through interlibrary loan, fill out an interlibrary loan form to have them sent to the Whittemore Library.
-Items shipped through inter library loan may take up to a few weeks to arrive at FSU.
+Items shipped through interlibrary loan may take few weeks to arrive at FSU.
 Be sure to leave enough time in your research process to receive such materials.
 Remember that some primary resource materials may be fragile and valuable, and therefore ineligible for interlibrary loan.
 You may need to visit the institution that owns the primary resource in order to view it.

 Online Encyclopedia